 #1 Ferrari, not connected to Enzo, making bikes from 1951 to 1954, ranging from 123cc to 248cc, 2- & 4-strokes, twins & singles.
 Based in Milano.

 #2 Ferraris: short-lived make which had 2hp Peugeot engines in bicycle frames in 1903.

 Thomas -- twowheel at lantic.co.za

 The Motorcycle encyclopedia I have lists Ferraris as a 1903 manufacturer

 who fitted Peugeot engines to bicycles and Ferrari 1952 - 1960 as making

 mostly 125cc to 160cc two strokes although the also mention a 175 twin

 Glen Bauder -- bauderg at logica dot com

 Here is the photo, taken by Ed Lutz montjuic at earthlink.net at the All-Italian Concours/ Monterey

-If you have a question about Ferrari motorcycles, or wish to share your knowledge of these classic machines, please contact us
+If you have a query or information about Ferrari motorcycles please contact us